 Shaving should be a simple morning task that you enjoy and which leaves you feeling refreshed and revitalized.
-For millions of men this is not the case, they dread having to endure the pain of shaving and the on going irritation from razor rash or razor burn.
+For millions of men this is not the case, they dread having to endure the irritation of shaving with sensitive skin.

 Using a sharp razor blade is vital if you have sensitive skin because you want to blade to cut through the hair and not tug at it.
 You should change your razor blade weekly that way you are always using the sharpest and cleanest blade all the time, but that's okay when Derby are such cheap razor blades.

-Razor burn is a temporary irritation, redness or swelling of the skin.
+Razor rash is a temporary irritation, redness or swelling of the skin.
 If you dry shave, use chemically loaded products, or blunt blades, your skin will likely show some irritation.
 Avoid shaving for a few days, say over the weekend, in order to let the skin heal itself and the razor burn should go away.
-The good thing is it is easily prevented through following the correct technique.
+The good thing is it is easily prevented through following the correct shaving tips.

 These are ingrown hairs formed when hair growing back after shaving fails to grow out of the skin.
 These hairs being lodged in the skin causes inflammation, appearing as tender, red, raised bumps.
 Multi blade razors are one of the main causes because they pull out your hair and cut below the skin.
 The good news is that by using a safety razor you can train your hair to grow back normally.